-This line is calculated by taking the highest high, adding it to the lowest low over the past 52 periods and then dividing it by two.
-Similarly to Senkou (Leading) Span A, this calculation is done for the 26 periods ahead.
+This line is calculated by taking the highest high, adding it to the lowest low over the past 52 periods, and dividing it by two.
+Similar to Senkou (Leading) Span A, this calculation is done for the 26 periods ahead.

 (52-period high + 52-period low)/2

-It’s based solely on the price action of the asset over the last 52 candles, depending on the time period used in the chart.
+It’s based solely on the asset’s price action over the last 52 candles, depending on the time period used in the chart.
 For example, if you’re using a daily chart, then you’ll be considering the last 52 days.
-Alternatively, if you’re using the one hour chart, then you’ll need to consider the price action over the last 52 trading hours.
+Alternatively, if you’re using the one-hour chart, you’ll need to consider the price action over the last 52 trading hours.

-However, it can come in handy in tracking the prevailing market trend in relation to current price momentum.
+However, it can come in handy in tracking the prevailing market trend and the current price momentum.
 It can therefore be a viable measure of market sentiment.

-One key tactic is to look for thinner Cloud formations on the chart as they usually offer a glimpse into an approaching reversal.
-The good news is that since the Cloud is plotted 26 periods ahead, you typically have plenty of time to spot the reversal window.
+One key strategy is to look for thinner Cloud formations on the chart as they usually offer a glimpse into an approaching reversal.
+The good news is that since you plot the Cloud 26 periods ahead, you typically have plenty of time to spot the reversal window.
 As you may know, spotting and timing a reversal is one of the hardest things to do when trading.
 This is when the Ichimoku Cloud comes in handy.

 The process for setting up the Ichimoku Cloud on a chart will typically depend on the platform that you’re using.
 For instance, if you’re using Finamark, then it’s a simple matter of clicking the Indicator Options icon in the top-middle of your charts.

 Select your collection on the left, then click Ichimoku in the available indicators column in the middle.
 This’ll add it to your list of active indicators on the right.